-Lake Washington Girls Middle School, Seattle's first middle school for girls, is located in Central Seattle, is a place where girls explore, experiment, discover, create, and learn about themselves and the world around them.
-Since 1998, LWGMS has challenged its students with high standards and helped every LWGMS girl find the tools she needs to succeed.
-Here, girls are empowered to think critically, develop leadership, and enjoy learning through an integrated curriculum that has proven to prepare girls for success in high school honors and college preparation courses.
+Lake Washington Girls Middle School, Seattle's first middle school for girls, is located in Central Seattle, is a place where students explore, experiment, discover, create, and learn about themselves and the world around them.
+Since 1998, LWGMS has challenged its students with high standards and helped every LWGMS student find the tools they needs to succeed.
+Here, students are empowered to think critically, develop leadership, and enjoy learning through an integrated curriculum that has proven to prepare girls for success in high school honors and college preparation courses.

 Our students are learning to use tools that will serve them well: hand tools, power tools, digital tools, and the tools of their own strong voices.
 They work with computing platforms alongside hammers and saws and sewing machines.
 They are taking apart computers and building their own.
 They are making films, which allows them to own and create media in a way that no generation before them could do.
 They are sewing clothes that light up and they are 3-D printing a robotic hand.
 More importantly, they are learning that they have the power to solve problems, to innovate, and to invent.
 And that is really what we are teaching them: to find solutions, to overcome obstacles.
 We are teaching them that struggle and failure are normal – and that effort is a crucial part of eventual success.

-The creative confidence the girls realize while they are at Lake Washington Girls Middle School completely translates beyond any classroom.
+The creative confidence students realize while they are at Lake Washington Girls Middle School completely translates beyond any classroom.

 Lake Washington Girls Middle School prepares girls to be confident young women, strong in mind, body, and voice.
 Our school values diversity and promotes personal and social responsibility.
 Students, teachers, and families are active partners in creating a challenging academic environment, fostering independent thinking, and instilling a life long love of learning.